 Hi!

-My name is Angela and I'm an early career journalist originally from Mumbai, India.
-I studied political science at the University of Notre Dame and graduated in May 2025.
-This summer I’m interning on the metro desk at The Boston Globe.
+My name is Angela and I'm an early career journalist interning with the Metro section of The Boston Globe.

 Is a ‘child care cliff’ lurking ahead for Dallas-Fort Worth day care providers?